clarencepohh/tp/docs/UserGuide.md

-# User Guide
+# CLI-nton Task Management User Guide

 ## Introduction

-Welcome to Duke, a task management application designed to help you stay organized and productive.
+Welcome to CLI-nton, a task management application designed to help you stay organized and productive.

 ## Quick Start

-To quickly get started with Duke, follow these simple steps:
+To quickly get started with CLI-nton, follow these simple steps:

 1. Ensure that you have Java 11 or above installed on your system.
-2. Download the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `CLI-nton` from [here](http://link.to/clinton).
+3. Open a command terminal and navigate to the directory where you downloaded CLI-nton.
+4. Run the application using the command `java -jar clinton.jar`.
+5. You're all set to start managing your tasks efficiently!

 ## Features

-Duke offers the following features to streamline your task management process:
+CLI-nton offers a variety of features to streamline your task management process:

-### Adding a Todo: `todo`

-Adds a new item to the list of todo items.

-Format: `todo n/TODO_NAME d/DEADLINE`

-* The `DEADLINE` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.

-Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

 ### Moving to Next Week or Month: `next`